msecsys-dev/msecflutterdemo/README.md

 - API Exposure.
 - Application Tampering/Modifying.

-Msec Unity Sdk is a Flutter Plugin that helps Flutter-based applications and games can integrate and run Msec Sdk.
+Msec Flutter Sdk is a Flutter Plugin that helps Flutter-based applications and games can integrate and run Msec Sdk.
 # How to build and run this demo?
 Please take a look at ([this guide](https://github.com/msecsys-dev/msecflutterdemo/blob/main/guide_to_build_and_run.pdf))
 # More information